 IBB.ch accepts no responsibility for persons harmed or injured or for any damage caused by devices like rockets, igniters, propellants etc. made on the basis of information presented on the IBB.ch web pages.
 Information presented herein is for informative purposes only.
 Also note that although we have tried to give comments on safety aspects of the described procedures, but we may have forgotten things or have been inconsistent.
 Keep that in mind at all times.
 Use your common sense, and use more than one reliable source of information before doing anything.

 Much of what is written here was collected from various websites.
-Many of them do not exist anymore or at least I no longer know which page it was.
-If you should discover text that originates from you I am willing to note this here.
+Many of them do not exist anymore or at least we no longer know which page it was.
+If you should discover text that originates from you we are willing to note this here and give you credit.

 General Safety Precautions